nfulinarajr/otherworld-asset-service/README.md

 be seen within the unit tests.

 ## The Functional Requirements
-* Data should be validated against the following asset data models:
+Data should be validated against the following asset data models
----

 **Asset Rules and Schema**
 * Uniqueness is described by its `name` and `type`
 * Multiple assets with the same `name` and `type` combination are **not** allowed